szymsta/recruitment_tracker/recruitment_tracker/README.md

 ## Menu

-When you run the script, you will be presented with a simple interactive menu.
 This menu allows you to choose one of the available actions by entering the corresponding number.
 The options are as follows:

 ```bash
 ==============================